aucloud/go-swarm/README.md

 $ ./swarm
 This is a command-line Docker Swarm Manager

-This tool is an implemtnation of the swarm management library used to help facilitate and automation the creation and management of Docker Swarm Clusters.
+This tool is an implementation of the swarm management library used to help facilitate and automate the creation and management of Docker Swarm Clusters.

 Supported functions include: